asontu/PureSQLUnitTesting/README.md

 Installation
 ------------

-To install, simply run the `DeployObjects.sql` and `RunUnitTests.sql` files on your SQL server to add the procedures.
+To install, simply run the `Release.sql` file on your SQL server to add the procedures.